Search Apartments in Maryland

 Both geographically and symbolically, the state of Maryland is at the center of cultural, educational and recreational activities on the Atlantic coast.
 With its economic vitality, gorgeous scenery, proximity to Washington, D.C., and great community atmosphere, Maryland has a lot to offer prospective residents looking for apartments for rent.

 At less than 10,000 square miles, Maryland may be a small state, but it's got a lot worth looking at.
-Sail down the Chesapeake Bay, work on your tan on Ocean City's sunny beaches, take a driving tour through the farmland (33% of the state's land use), take a stroll along Baltimore's Inner harbor, or explore the historical and cultural attractions of nearby Washington, D.C.
+Sail down the Chesapeake Bay, work on your tan on Ocean City's sunny beaches, take a driving tour through the farmland, stroll along Baltimore's Inner harbor, or explore the historical and cultural attractions of nearby Washington, D.C.

-Baltimore, the largest city in Maryland with a population of 680,000, is a major industrial, research and educational center, housing many institutions of higher learning, including Johns Hopkins University, the University of Maryland at Baltimore.
+Baltimore, the largest city in Maryland with a population of about 600,000, is a major industrial, research and educational center, housing many institutions of higher learning, including Johns Hopkins University and the University of Maryland at Baltimore.
 Baltimore also includes one of the nation's largest ports, although its current economy focuses more on research and development.
 In recent decades, the population has dropped, as residents have left their city apartments for a move to the nearby suburbs.
 In response, the city has instituted several redevelopment projects to revitalize areas.

 As a next-door neighbor to Maryland (the state actually gave up some of its land to form the nation's capital), Washington, D.C., is a handy alternative location to look for apartments for rent.
 D.C. is one of the easiest cities to get around; the Metrorail subway system and bus system make it possible to live here without a car.
 Historic points of interest seem to be on every corner, but beyond Washington, D.C.'s familiar sites and monuments, it's an exciting urban area full of interesting and eclectic choices.
 The trendy streets of Georgetown and happening Dupont Circle and Adams Morgan districts are vibrant, fun areas to explore when you.re looking for apartment rentals.
 There are several options when it comes to apartment living, and rental prices on apartments vary accordingly.
-The monthly rent on many apartments start in the $600 range and quickly escalate to the thousands, depending on the neighborhood and your proximity to a Metro stop.
+The monthly rent here will depend on the neighborhood and your proximity to a Metro stop.